frenetic-lang/frenetic/guide/Ox-tutorial.md

   `packet_in` function.
 (If not, switch and controller will be inconsistent.)

-#### Testing Your Controller
+#### Building and Testing Your Controller

-You can test this controller as you tested the controller above.
-However, the controller itself should not receive packets.
+You can build and test your controller in exactly as you did in [Exercise 1][Exercise1].
+However, during testing, the controller should not receive any packets.

 > TODO(arjun): fast pings to show that packet_ins can still happen?

 Exercise 2: Firewall